-PROCEDURES FOR OVERSIGHT OF AERODROME OPERATORS AND PROVIDERS OF APRON MANAGEMENT SERVICES
+PROCEDURES FOR THE OVERSIGHT OF AERODROME OPERATORS AND OF ORGANISATIONS RESPONSIBLE FOR THE PROVISION OF AMS

-(b) Inspections, audits, and oversight procedures, on a scale and frequency appropriate to the operation, should include, but not be limited to, items from the following list:

-(2) visual aids and aerodrome electrical systems, including their maintenance programme;

-(4) aerodrome data reporting, including reporting of surface contaminants and runway surface conditions, and NOTAM origination;

-- (14) vehicle control authorisation and operation on the movement area, including maintenance programmes; - (15) control of pedestrians; - [15 16] wildlife hazard management; - (1617) runway excursion and incursion prevention programmes of the aerodrome operator, as part of the Competent Authority's runway safety programme, including the functioning and effectiveness of the aerodrome's local runway safety team, as well as the implementation of identified actions: - (18) FOD control programme of the aerodrome operator; - (1719) inspections of the movement area; - (1820) maintenance programme of the aerodrome systems and the movement area; - (1921) aerodrome works; - (2022) protection against hazardous activities in the aerodrome surroundings; - (2123) personnel training and records, including review of training programme on runway excursion and incursion prevention, as well as the drivers' authorisations and language proficiency assessments, training programmes, and its their implementation; - (2224) aerodrome manuals and documentation; - (2325) operator's management system, including its safety management system and its quality, and security management system for aeronautical data; and
+- (b) Inspections, audits, and oversight procedures, on a scale and frequency appropriate to the operation, should include but not be limited, as appropriate, to the items from the following list: - [...] - (2) visual aids and aerodrome electrical systems, including their maintenance programme; - [...] - aerodrome data reporting, including reporting of surface contaminants and runway surface conditions, and NOTAM origination; - [...] - (14) vehicle control authorisation and operation on the movement area, including maintenance programmes; - (15) control of pedestrians; - (15 16) wildlife hazard management; - (1617) runway excursion and incursion prevention programmes of the aerodrome operator, as part of the Competent Authority's runway safety programme, including the functioning and effectiveness of the aerodrome's local runway safety team, as well as the implementation of identified actions; - (18) FOD control programme of the aerodrome operator; - (1719) inspections of the movement area; - (1820) maintenance programme of the aerodrome systems and the movement area; - (1921) aerodrome works; - (2022) protection against hazardous activities in the aerodrome surroundings; - (2123) personnel training and records, including review of training programme on runway excursion and incursion prevention, as well as the drivers' authorisations and language proficiency assessments, training programmes, and its their implementation; - (2224) aerodrome manuals and documentation;

-(2426) operator's oversight of the compliance of the organisations operating, or providing services at the aerodrome (third parties).
+- (2325) operator's management system, including its safety management system and its quality, and security management system for aeronautical data; and - (2426) operator's oversight of the compliance of the organisations operating, or providing services at the aerodrome (third parties). - [...]